dashaw/mle_prep/coding/neetcode_150/README.md

 * daily-temperature (medium): monotonic decreasing stack, [GOOD]
 * valid-parantheses (easy): stack
 * min-stack (medium)
+* asteroid-collison (medium): need to understand that all asteroid move same speed, so collisions will happen right to left. therefore need to identify that using a stack is best as it will be O(1)

 ##### Trees
 * invert-binary-tree (easy): classic, bfs, revisit this for warmup!